Hazarre/DeepSR-Tensorflow/README.md

 ## DeepSR
 This repository serves as a quickstart to deep super-resolution model implementation and evaluation.
-Since Python is the most popular language in ML.
+The models are implemented in accordance to the actual paper, but the training dataset and methods will deviate from them to streamline the framework.
 This repository uses widely use numpy and PIL package to create a dataset pipeline from div2k that can be used for different ML frameworks.

 ## Example Using this repo
 Run the following command to setup an Anaconda environtment: